 MiniTool MovieMaker, free, no ads, no bundle video editing software, lets you add transitions like dissolves, fades, wipes and other transitions between videos and images.
 For detailed instructions and screenshots, see below:

-Step 1.
-Import files to MiniTool MovieMaker
+Step 1: Download MiniTool MovieMaker

 MiniTool MovieMakerClick to Download100%Clean & Safe